Mutoxicated/HYPER/devlog.md

 ## Day 236

 Completely implemented the PIC Structure!!!
 There's just one bug that I have to fix, and it's really weird.

+## Day 237

+I *think* I fixed the bug I was talking about.
+Also added all the passive items and made every super passive functional.
+I will call it a day.